 - 1. Winterize the plumbing system.
 This is crucial in temperatures below 32°. - 2.
 Clean your RV as outlined in the cleaning care instructions. - 3.
 Turn off electrical switches and all 12V DC/120V/propane gas appliances. - 4.
 Shut off the propane gas cylinder (LP tank) main valve. - 5.
-Cover the external outlets, vents and windows of your RV to prevent moisture, mice or rodents from entering. - 6.
+Cover the external outlets, vents, and windows of your RV to prevent moisture, mice, or rodents from entering. - 6.
 Check the interior of the RV for leaks or any formed condensation that can cause damage to interior components.
 To help reduce condensation from the interior, occasionally air out the camper during storage. - 7.
-Cover roof air conditioner if so equipped. - 8.
-Disconnect the 120V AC power. - 9.
+Disconnect the 120V AC power. - 8.
 Charge batteries to full capacity to avoid freezing and cracking in the case.
 In storage, a battery will gradually lose charge after 30-45 days.
-Check the battery once a month and if the charge is at 80% or less, recharge it. - 10.
-Check the tire pressure monthly and keep tires fully inflated. - 11.
-If possible, lift the trailer onto jack stands to relieve pressure on tires. - 12.
-Cover tires with appropriate tire covers. - 13.
-During the storage period, keep the roof of the camper free of snow and ice to prevent damage to the unit's structure. - 14.
+Check the battery once a month and if the charge is at 80% or less, recharge it. - 9.
+Check the tire pressure monthly and keep the tires fully inflated. - 10.
+If possible, lift the trailer onto jack stands to relieve pressure on the tires. - 11.
+Cover tires with appropriate tire covers. - 12.
+During the storage period, keep the roof of the camper free of snow and ice to prevent damage to the unit's structure. - 13.
 For best results when storing outdoors, cover your entire camper with an RV cover to protect it from the elements.